 3.2.5.
 Fire

-Huyton Deanery will not use any site to deliver activities or as a workplace which does not have adequate fire fighting and alert resources.
+Huyton Deanery CIO will not use any site to deliver activities or as a workplace which does not have adequate fire fighting and alert resources.
 At every Huyton Deanery CIO event or within any team a trained fire marshall will be present who is responsible for overseeing any emergency response.

 3.2.6.
 Preparation of Food